macimax/WIKI_STEPMANIA/Compiling-StepMania.md

 #### use cmake to generate build files

-Next, `cd` into your *Build* folder and use cmake to generate a Xcode project file.
+Next, `cd` into your *Build* folder and use cmake to generate an Xcode project file.
 ```bash
 cd Build
 cmake -G 'Xcode' -DCMAKE_BUILD_TYPE=Release .. && cmake ..